RxSwiftCommunity/RxFlow/README.md

 The Jazzy documentation can be seen here as well: [Documentation](http://community.rxswift.org/RxFlow/)

+Also here is a [Reactive coordinators tech talk](https://youtu.be/b0aCv7rlKx4) which explain the goals and motivation of that framework.
+Available only in Russian.

 # Migrating from v1.x.x to v2.0.0
 ⚠ RxFlow v2.0.0 brings some breaking changes.